 Self-publishing is a challenging but rewarding process.
 However, once you’ve written your book there is still a lot of work to do to get it out there.
 You can leverage social media or write a blog but nothing will be as effective as creating a book trailer that catches your audience’s attention and keeps them intrigued about what you’ll share with them.

-Video is the king of marketing: almost 5 billion videos are watched on YouTube every single day and they engage people more than ever before: they generate 1200% more shares in social media than text and images combined.
+Video is the king of marketing: we watch almost 5 billion videos on YouTube every single day and they engage people more than ever before: they generate 1200% more shares in social media than text and images combined.

 All that being said, not just any trailer will get you those amazing results.
 You need to plan your book trailer carefully to hook your audience from the first second and, at the same time, show what your book is about.